 - Proven management team with successors?

-- Multiple of free cash flow or EBITDA?
+- Multiple of EBITDA or free cash flow?

 - Terms and conditions?

-- What decisions will be reserved for the shareholders rather than management?
+- What decision will be reserved for shareholders and what is the decision process?

 - What veto power will individual shareholders have?